marcoschwartz/aREST/README.md

 4. Use the [BlueFruit LE Connect app](https://itunes.apple.com/fr/app/adafruit-bluefruit-le-connect/id830125974?mt=8) to connect to the BLE chip
 5. Type `/mode/8/o /` to set the pin as an output
 6. Now type `/digital/8/1 /` and the LED should turn on

+## Quick test (ESP8266)

+1. Connect a LED & resistor to pin number 5 of your ESP8266 board
+2. Open the ESP8266 example sketch and modify the WiFi SSID & password
+3. Upload the sketch
+4. Open the Serial monitor to get the IP address of the board, for example 192.168.1.103
+5. Go to a web browser and type `192.168.1.103/mode/5/o` to set the pin as an output
+6. Now type `192.168.1.103/digital/5/1` and the LED should turn on

 ## API documentation